 - 1/4 tsp. black pepper

 - 1/2 cup water

 - Set the slow cooker on "low".
-Whisk together seasonings (garlic powder, onion powder, paprika, mustard powder, salt and pepper) in a small bowl.
+Whisk together seasonings (brown sugar, salt, garlic powder, onion powder, mustard powder, smoked paprika, and pepper) in a small bowl.

-- Rinse the pork loin in cold water, then dry off completely.
+- Rinse the pork shoulder (or loin)* in cold water, then dry off completely.
 Rub the combined seasonings over every surface of the pork, coating all sides.
 Place seasoned pork directly into slow cooker.